Build first, ask later

 A planning system where 30%+ of applications are retroactive — and nearly all of them succeed — is not a system that controls development.
 It is a system that charges a fee to legitimize it after the fact.
 The incentive structure is perverse: why endure the months-long process of applying for permission when you can build first and apply to sanction later with a 97.6% chance of board approval?

 The data suggests that a growing portion of Malta's population has reached exactly this conclusion.
-Between the PA sanctioning route (37% of applications) and the RG regularisation fast-track (99.5% approval rate), there is now an established pathway for legalizing unauthorized construction.
+Between the PA sanctioning route (36.6% of applications at peak in 2024) and the RG regularisation fast-track (99.5% approval rate), there is now an established pathway for legalizing unauthorized construction.
 The planning authority has become, for a third of its caseload, a notary for fait accompli.

 International context